 For the majority of the cases, explicit consent is required in the collection, use and disclosure of sensitive personal data.
 The relevant lawful basis of processing personal data (as opposed to sensitive personal data) in the context of telemedicine without an individual’s consent include but are not limited to: (i) performance of a contract; and (ii) legitimate interest as prescribed under the PDPA.
 For processing of sensitive data, the relevant lawful basis would include (i) vital interest (where the individual is incapable of giving consent by whatever reason); and (ii) legal compliance to achieve certain purposes such as public interest in public health or employment protection.

 Additionally, the Notification puts emphasis on the confidentiality of data.
 Therefore, service providers must ensure that both the transmitter and recipient are aware of such obligation, and the service provider themselves must ensure that there are no loss or unauthorised disclosure of data during transmission.
 The IT system used for telemedicine must also be in line with the standards set out in the Electronic Transactions Act B.E.
-2562 (2019) and the PDPA.
+2562 (2019),the PDPA, and the Notification of the Personal Data Protection Committee on Security Measures of Data Controller B.E.
+2565 (2022).

 The UAE does not have a comprehensive data protection law at a federal level.
 There are however a number laws in place that govern the collection and handling of personal data through telehealth services in the UAE.